Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces

 In this section we review some basic notions related to quotient stacks and set up a few notations.

 We start from the definition of a quotient stack.
 Let $ S $ be a scheme. \begin{defn} Let $ X $ be a separated scheme of finite type over $ S .$ Let $ G $ be an affine smooth group scheme of finite type over $ S. $ Let $ G $ act on $ X $ from the left.
-Define a category $ [X/G] $ over $ (\Sch/S) $ as follows. \begin{enumerate}[font=\normalfont,leftmargin=*] \item An object in $ [X/G] $ over a scheme $ Y $ in $ (\Sch/S) $ a principal $ G $-bundle $ E \to Y $ with a $ G $-equivariant morphism $ E \to X $. \item An arrow in $ [X/G] $ over a morphism $ Y \to Z $ in $ (\Sch/S) $ is a morphism of principal $ G $-bundles over $ Y \to Z $ compatible with the $ G $-equivariant morphisms to $ X, $ i.e., a commutative diagram:
+Define a category $ [X/G] $ over $ (\Sch/S) $ as follows: \begin{enumerate}[font=\normalfont,leftmargin=*] \item An object in $ [X/G] $ over a scheme $ Y $ in $ (\Sch/S) $ is a principal $ G $-bundle $ E \to Y $ with a $ G $-equivariant morphism $ E \to X $. \item An arrow in $ [X/G] $ over a morphism $ Y \to Z $ in $ (\Sch/S) $ is a morphism of principal $ G $-bundles over $ Y \to Z $ compatible with the $ G $-equivariant morphisms to $ X, $ i.e., a commutative diagram: